SamiDghim/SolidTasks/README.md

 - If you see status not updating live, check that `config/cable.yml` uses `solid_cable` in development
 - Make sure both the Rails server and the Solid Queue worker are running (via `bin/dev`)
 - If assets don't load, run `yarn install`
-- For database errors, check PostgreSQL is running and your config is correct
 - For any errors, check the terminal output for helpful messages

 ## Customization